osmlab/atlas-checks/README.md

 See [Development docs](docs/dev.md) for more information about developing and best practices for new Atlas Checks.

 ## Currently Available Checks
-See [Currently available checks](docs/currently-available-checks.md) for a table of descriptions and links to documentation for each check.
+A document with a list of tables for [Currently available checks](docs/currently-available-checks.md) is available and includes descriptions and links to documentation for each check.
+Each table is organized by check type.